fracpete/kodi-nfo-generator/README.md

                     [--debug] [--interactive]

-Generates Kodi .nfo files with information retrieved from IMDB using local files with the unique IMDB movie ID.
+Generates Kodi .nfo files with information retrieved from IMDB using local files containing the unique IMDB movie ID.

 optional arguments:
   -h, --help            show this help message and exit